Soumajit-Pramanik/Venue_Recommendation/README.md

 # Venue Recommendation

 #### In this repository, we provide the implementations of three venue recommendation algorithms - DeepVenue (proposed by us), SERGE [1] and DeepCoNN [2].
-The implementation of each code is provided (along with ReadMe) in each subfolder.
+The implementation of each code is provided (along with ReadMe) in a sub-folder named the same.

-#### In the "data" folder we share a small simulated toy dataset containg information regarding Meetup entities, using which the codes can be tested.
-We also provide the description of the files present there in the corresponding ReadMe file.
-However, the provided dataset is not an authentic sample of any real dataset.
+#### In the "data" folder available at https://drive.google.com/drive/folders/1E-SqckEtXtiOeuSm4a9tgW9mfQr47cw-?usp=sharing, we share a simulated toy Meetup dataset, using which the aforementioned codes can be tested.
+Please download and keep the folder in the same directory containing the code folder.
+We also provide the descriptions of the files present there in a ReadMe file present in the same folder.
+However, the we do not claim the provided dataset to be an authentic sample of any real dataset.

 #### For any query, please contact me at soumajit.pramanik@gmail.com